Yes, Badger now offers two sunscreens with clear zinc oxide! You can read about them here.

 Mineral sunscreens, especially those made with larger particle non-nano zinc oxide, leave a white residue on the skin which many people don’t like.
 We didn’t like it either, but we figured it was a tradeoff for really safe and effective sunscreen.
 The other option was to use chemicals or smaller nanoparticles of zinc oxide in our formulas, which we chose not to do.
 This year, we decided we had all the information we needed to confidently add clear zinc oxide sunscreens to our line.

-Clear zinc oxide is made from nanoparticles (particles smaller than 100 nanometers) that have been fused together into larger particles called “aggregates.”
-After the particles are fused together, no detectable nanoparticles remain.
-We know this thanks to light scatter analysis of the finished product.
-The results show a particle size range of 565nm to 19,000nm with an average particle size of 3400nm and no detectable nanoparticles.
+Badger’s ‘clear zinc’ sunscreen products use a specialized zinc oxide powder made of micron-sized mesoporous zinc oxide aggregates.
+Light scatter analysis of the finished product show a particle size range of 565nm to 19,000nm with an average particle size of 3400nm and no detectable nanoparticles.

 These aggregates are porous, almost like a sea sponge, so they don’t reflect light in the same way as non-nano particles.
 The result: you get the less-whitening properties of nanoparticles with the safety and efficacy of larger particles.